-I'm the guitarist for Bipolar Echo and 11thOur, and I've recently began producing and mixing (mixing primarily) more regularly.
-I've worked with Beau Hill, Rudy Sarzo, Marc Shcherer, Mark King, Billy Dawson, Skidd Mills, and I've played shows with LA Guns, Texas Hippie Coalition, REO Speedwagon, and Foghat.
+I'm the guitarist for Bipolar Echo and 11thOur.
+I've worked with Beau Hill, Rudy Sarzo, Marc Shcherer, Mark King, Billy Dawson, Skidd Mills, and I've played shows with the likes of LA Guns, Texas Hippie Coalition, REO Speedwagon, and Foghat.
 I enjoy working to make projects come alive, so drop in and say hello.

 As a guitarist, I'm influenced by a wide range of players from Brian May to John Petrucci, Steve Lukather to Steve Vai.
 I also love Michael Jackson and Prince, and Lady Ga Ga and P!nk.
 If you need funky rhythms, crazy solos, or crunchy riffs, I'll have a blast playing any of it.